The FBI wrote MLK a letter.

 Next stop, Evanston, Wyoming."

-The Destitute curls up on two seats and seems to sleep.
-Scratches himself in mad bursts, cursing a torment, hissing "I'd like to give you a fist hair cake!"
+The Destitute has two seats to himself.
+He curls up and seemingly sleeps.
+Frequently scratching himself in mad bursts, cursing torment, hissing "I'd like to give you a fist hair cake!"

 *twitch twitch * scratch-scratch- scratch*